sodigs/Does-Defense-win-NFL-games/README.md

 [OLS Regression explained](https://setosa.io/ev/ordinary-least-squares-regression/)

-Based off of the ten years of data I found:
+Based off of the 2010 to 2019 defensive data:

 -If you finished in the bottom 1% of defense that year in the league, you had a predicted win percentage of 31.6%.